paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-06-blogging_to_attract_clients.markdown

 title: Using Your Blog to Attract New Clients
 date: '2017-04-06 02:00:00 +0100'
 location: Brighton, England
-excerpt: Blogging is a great way to raise your profile and showcase your knowledge and expertise.
+excerpt: Blogging is a great way to showcase your knowledge and expertise.
 But can you achieve this without being hollow and vaguely manipulative?
 # crosspost_to_medium: true
 tags:
   - Writing